We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 The easiest way to ensure getting an energy-efficient unit is by choosing one with Energy Star certification.
 Another thing to keep in mind is the size of the unit.
 Something that’s too large for the space in question will cause energy waste, while something too small will cause the system to overwork itself, which lessens its longevity.

 Lastly, some dehumidifiers come with smart sensors.
 Buyers can place the sensors in different areas of the home, and the dehumidifier will run only as needed to maintain the desired humidity level in those areas.
-In terms of long-term efficiency, modern, fully installed ducted dehumidifiers are more energy efficient than portable-room dehumidifiers, but they come with higher upfront costs.
+In terms of long-term efficiency, modern, fully installed ducted dehumidifiers are more energy efficient than portable room dehumidifiers, but they come with higher upfront costs.

 Drainage

-Portable room dehumidifiers come with internal collection tanks—whole-house dehumidifiers do not.
+Portable units come with internal collection tanks—whole-house dehumidifiers do not.
 Still, all dehumidifiers remove water from the air, and that water has to have a place to go.
 Ducted whole-house dehumidifiers are designed with drainage ports, which can be used in two ways.
 The user can position the drain port directly over a floor drain, which is standard practice, or attach a drain hose and drop the end of the hose in a nearby floor drain.

 That works well if the dehumidifier is installed in a basement or utility room next to the HVAC unit because the HVAC unit also produces condensed water that requires a drain.
 It doesn’t work as well when there’s no space to locate the dehumidifier next to the HVAC unit.